Antonio Gibson Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Season Stats

-- The Football Team have thrown the football in 57.5% of their plays from scrimmage this year while staying on the ground 42.5% of the time.
+- The Football Team have called a pass in 57.5% of their plays from scrimmage this year while staying on the ground 42.5% of the time.
 This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Buccaneers.